 So… Let’s talk about the first part: brainstorms.
 It’s essential to develop a few ideas/paragraphs that you should write down and have a specific plan during your writing session.

-Some of these can be general ideas that you want to accomplish later, but others you need to have defined at this moment.
+Some of these can be general ideas you want to accomplish later, but others you need to have defined now.

 Here are Some Key Ideas: